neicke01/RepData_PeerAssessment1/PA1_template.md

 There are more counts of total steps at the middle of the plot.

 The mean total number of steps taken per day does not differ from the first part of the assignment.
-The median total number is little bit higher, closer to the mean.
+The median total number is little bit higher, closer to the mean (or exactly equal the mean).

 ## Are there differences in activity patterns between weekdays and weekends?